Talking to patients about immunotherapy: balancing hope and realism

 Provide optimistic and realistic counsel

-It is necessary for oncologists to discuss the risks and limitations of immunotherapy.
-Also, a physician can explain the role of genomic testing and meeting eligibility criteria when determining an individual’s suitability for immunotherapy.
+It is necessary for oncologists to discuss the risks and limitations of immunotherapy as well as other cancer treatments available.
+Physicians can explain the role of genomic testing and meeting eligibility criteria for different types of cancer when determining an individual’s suitability for immunotherapy.
 You can educate your cancer patients on the treatment realities while staying optimistic.
 Empowering your patients with all the relevant details and immunotherapy facts helps them make a shared decision that could positively impact their health outcome.

 Access to updated online resources

 Cancer websites with updated resources containing reviews of the latest research in cancer therapy will facilitate patients’ self-education.
 In addition, these review articles may help your patients develop a realistic attitude toward the advances in cancer immunotherapy.
-Also, consistently publishing updated reviews of the latest cancer research boosts your center’s position as a thought leader on immunotherapy facts.
+Consistently publishing updated reviews of the latest cancer research boosts your center’s position as a thought leader on immune system treatment.

 Use an oncology support team

 Globally, there is approximately one oncologist per 100 cancer patients4.
 This means the average oncologist is busy.
-However, some patients may have questions or still need help navigating the resource page on websites.
-That’s why creating and using a dedicated support team can lead to a positive patient experience.
-For instance, 40% of the oncologists in the latest Sermo community survey reported that they have more than one person in their oncology support team.
+However, some patients may have questions or still need help navigating website resource pages.
+That’s why creating and using a dedicated support team leads to a more positive patient experience.
+Sermo found that 40% of oncologists reported that they have more than one person in their oncology support team.

 Training and retraining members of a team on how to direct patients to resources that answer questions will reduce the time spent answering patients’ questions.
 It also gives doctors more time to focus on patient care.